 How easy is it to get from the airport to the various snow resorts?

 Logistically, reaching the Alps (in Europe particularly) for a snow holiday is made that much easier with flights through most leading airlines (leading you practically onto the doorstep of a good deal of snow holiday hot spots in Europe).
-Once you land at the airport which is closest to your chosen snow destination, it’s usually one bus transfer to the resort.
+Once you land at the airport closest to your chosen snow destination, it’s usually one bus transfer to the resort.
 The distance from the airport to the resort depends on the destination but can be anywhere from a one-hour drive to a three-hour drive.

 Should I ski or should I snowboard?